Sourdough Starter Pie and Galette Crust

 2. Lightly flour your bench and roll the dough out into a round shape with a 12” diameter.
 Try to keep the thickness as even as possible by rolling a little and then turning the disc—any areas that are significantly thinner may fall down when baking (not a huge deal).

-3. Once rolled out, transfer to the prepared baking sheet with parchment paper and place it into the refrigerator to chill.
+3. Once rolled out, transfer it to the prepared baking sheet with parchment paper and place it into the refrigerator to chill.

 4. Combine the filling ingredients in a large mixing bowl and gently stir to combine.